Video of portrait and voice of

 Sharon Wiggins applied for commutation and was turned down 13 times.
 Once her application made it to the governor's desk.

-But the issue of whether Miller v.
+Unfortunately, the issue of whether Miller v.
 Alabama should apply retroactively became an obstacle to Wiggins' freedom.

 "She really helped us administer the program," said Mr. Beisel, who had served as the director of the Penn State Williamsport Center.
 "It was pretty much unprecedented in Pennsylvania and across the country."